Understanding the Need to Rehome Your Dog

 - SPCA New Zealand: The SPCA offers guidance for rehoming pets and can assist in finding new homes through their network.

-- Pet Rescue NZ: As a home-to-home rehoming platform, they provide a straightforward way to connect with potential adopters.
+- Pet Rescue NZ: As a home-to-home rehoming platform (for more on Understanding Home-to-Home Pet Rehoming), they provide a straightforward way to connect with potential adopters.

 - Local rescue groups: Many smaller rescue organizations focus on specific breeds or types of pets and can help you rehome your dog responsibly.